Extra Curricular Activities

 In Year 5, the children have the opportunity to attend a four-night, five-day trip to Bowles Rocks Outdoor Centre in Kent in March.
 Here they will experience a range of outdoor activities such as rock climbing, raft-building, dry slope skiing and a ‘leap of faith’.

 Finally, in Year 6, the children will take part in a four-night, five-day trip to one of England’s cities in the South West where they will take part in a range of different activities focusing on their learning in humanities and science including a “slightly scary” ghost walk through the city one evening, visiting a Georgian costume gallery and taking in a show at a Planetarium.
+You can view the image gallery of our latest Year 6 residential by clicking here.

 The School Grounds